Arlanthir/notes/CardMagic.md

 - Deal a few of the top cards to the right hand.
 - Point with the left index finger while turning the bottom card towards you and say something like "these cards are shuffled and in a random order".

-#### Cut bottom glimpse

-- A spectator chooses a card.
-- Cut the deck, instruct the spectator to replace the card on top of the deck in the left hand.
-- While instructing, point with the right hand, peeking at the bottom card in that pack.
-- Put the right pack on top of the chosen card.

 #### Top card glimpse

 - Turn the deck face up.